H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 = Preliminary results <result>

 This section introduces our benchmarking process, including our setup, environment, interested metrics and our microbenchmark program.
-Most importantly, we showcase the premilinaries results on how well our novel algorithms perform, especially Slotqueue.
+Most importantly, we showcase the preliminary results on how well our novel algorithms perform, especially Slotqueue.
 We conclude this section with a discussion about the implications of these results.

 Currently, performance-related properties are of our main focus.